ANGELASABU969/Revilio/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (ES6+).
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: None
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Canvas API (for the Ember/Star engine), Web Storage API (for the Journaling persistence), and the Browser Speech/Touch API (for mobile-friendly Zen games).
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code (Editor), Live Server (Local testing), Git (Version control), and Browser DevTools (Performance profiling and CSS debugging).

 **For Hardware:**
 - Main components: [List main components]